Grix0110/Grix0110/README.md

 - 👋 Hi, I’m @Grix0110
 - 👀 I’m interested in Frontend projects
 - 🌱 I learned Fullstack Development at SPICED Academy
-- 💞️ I’m looking to collaborate on easy fun projects that can enrich my knowledge.
+- 💞️ I’m looking to enrich my knowldge in Javascript and REACT.js
 - 📫 How to reach me, maximilian.griep@gmail.com

 <!---